 I simply create a new Outlook email and I drag and drop my 18 GB of video files to it.

-Half a second after the drop, my 18 GB of video files are attached to my email.
+Half a second after the drop, these gigantic files are attached to my email.

 The size of the attached files is only 1 KB.
-In fact my files have not really been attached to my email.
-The attached files files you see are placeholders created by Attach2Cloud.
+In fact, my files have not really been attached to my email.
+The attached files you see are placeholders created by Attach2Cloud.

-As you can see by looking at my email being sent, Attach2Cloud is uploading its attached files to OneDrive and displaying the progression of the upload: “Starting to upload 6 attachments to OneDrive…”
+As you can see by looking at the email being sent, Attach2Cloud is uploading its attached files to OneDrive: “Starting to upload 6 attachments to OneDrive…”

-When Attach2Cloud finishes the upload, it replaces the uploaded attached files by their OneDrive shortcuts and the email is then sent.
+When Attach2Cloud finishes the upload, it shares the OneDrive files withe email recipients and replaces the email attached files by their OneDrive shortcuts. the email is then sent.